 But what is social proof?
 The idea behind social proof is that people will always follow the actions of the masses.
-If a lot of people are behaving in a certain way, it must be the correct behaviour, right?
+If many people behave in a certain way, it must be the correct behavior, right?

 Social proof, also known as informational social influence, is a psychological phenomenon where people assume the actions of others reflect correct behavior for a given situation.

 This effect is prominent in ambiguous social situations where people are unable to determine the appropriate mode of behavior and is driven by the assumption that surrounding people possess more knowledge about the situation.